 - Step-up model, which incentivizes residents to engage in the services that will assist them out of homelessness.

 The ambition of the Homeless to Homes Plan goes beyond shelter.
 By creating the facilities and resources needed to end individual homelessness in Cincinnati, we can create a more vibrant and revitalized community, and improve quality of life for all Cincinnatians.

-Strategies to End Homelessness coordinates Street Outreach efforts with its community partners, who employ trained social workers to provide strategic case- management of the most visible homeless persons in our districts.
-They reach out directly and build crucial relationships with people experiencing homelessness, in order to assist them in finding resources and shelter.
+Strategies to End Homelessness coordinates Street Outreach efforts with its community partners, who employ trained social workers to provide strategic case management of the most visible homeless persons in our districts.
+They reach out directly and build crucial relationships with people experiencing homelessness to assist them in finding resources and shelter.
 Local Street Outreach partners:

 - Block by Block, through Downtown Cincinnati Inc.

 - Community Outreach Division, Cincinnati VA Medical Center

 Street Reach is a mobile app available for iPhone and Android that allows the public to respond to homelessness in their area, and educates the public about what resources are available in our community.